3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/How_To_SSH.md

 # HOW TO SSH!

-Be sure to use something Putty or MacOS Terminal to log into your system via SSH, you'll need your printer's IP address along with its account name & password.
+Be sure to use something like Putty or MacOS Terminal to log into your system via SSH, you'll need your printer's IP address along with its account name & password.

 - Open a new SSH terminal & write in the below example but replacing the objects between the `< >` (NOT including the `<>` less/more than or xx symbols.) with your printer's information.